 What a ride we’ve been on together!
-It’s often a rocky one, but I can honestly say, despite the struggles we’ve had and the challenges we face, that I’m thankful that you’re my child, and I can’t imagine life without you.
+It’s often a rocky one.
+Although I can honestly say, despite the struggles we’ve had and the challenges we face, that I’m thankful that you’re my child.
+I can’t imagine life without you.

 There are a few things on my heart that I really want you to know:

 I love you.
 Yes, there are times when I get upset and don’t handle stress or frustration well, but I LOVE YOU.
 Nothing can ever change that.

 I’m proud of you.
 I have seen all the hard work you do.
 I see how you keep pushing through the therapy sessions.
 It is tough to imagine the pain and discomfort your body causes you.
 In addition there is the medication regimens, the frustration and disappointment, and the anxiety that threatens to undo you.
 I’m proud of your perseverance and endurance.
 Keep it up!

 You are not a burden.
 Your needs come with a high price tag.
 However, the truth is that any one of us could experience a life-changing event.
 This could cause us to need expensive medications, therapy, etc. too.
 None of us are guaranteed an easy, inexpensive life.
 You are not a burden.
 We love you!